Welcome to today's edition of the Rush 24-7 podcast.

 They cut and run.

-So I, you know, the French uh the French are probably trying to find ways to pay off every Al-Qaeda group they can so they don't get hit.
+So the French are probably trying to find ways to pay off every al-Qaeda group they can so they don't get hit.

-Uh and if you're a leftist, every s every single problem in the planet is the res is the fault of uh the United States.
+And if you're a leftist, every single problem in the planet is the fault of the United States.

-Uh and I don't know why this attack on London is gonna cause countries that didn't help us out in Iraq and the war on terror in the first place, all of a sudden join us.
+And I don't know why this attack on London is going to cause countries that didn't help us out in Iraq in the war on terror in the first place all of a sudden join us.

 I would love to be wrong, but I think I know liberals pretty well, folks.